 - They provide SIEM functions that are oriented primarily to data from their own products.

-- They position their products as an SIEM offering, but the products do not appear in the competitive shortlists of end-user organizations.
+- They position their products as an SIEM offering, but the products do not appear on the competitive shortlists of end-user organizations.

 - The solution is delivered exclusively as a managed service.

-- Product/service evaluates the vendor's ability and track record to provide product functions in areas such as log management, compliance reporting, SEM and deployment simplicity.
+- Product or service evaluates the vendor's ability and track record to provide product functions in areas such as log management, compliance reporting, SEM and deployment simplicity.

 - Overall viability includes an assessment of the organization's financial health, the financial and practical success of the overall company, and the likelihood that the business unit will continue to invest in the SIEM technology segment.